murilommen/classificacao-alura/README.md

-# data-science
+# classificação
-Personal projects to learn Data Science.
-Most of them are currently from www.alura.com.br classes, with minor changes to test out.
+Personal project from an online course in Alura "Introduction to classification in Machine Learning".

+Made some changes to use another method to split the train and test variables, using train_test_split